gabriela-framework/gabriela/docs/README.md

 #### Handling global errors: asServer()

-Handling error *asServer* is the same as handling errors *asProcess* and will terminate the server if you don't override this default behaviour.
+Handling errors *asServer* is the same as handling errors *asProcess* and will terminate the server if you don't override this default behaviour.

 ## 1.6 Configuration